-If you’re a divorced Christian then you probably know that most advice about dating after divorce is pretty gun-ho.
+Dating as a Divorced Christian, If you’re a divorced Christian then you probably know that most advice about dating after divorce is pretty gun-ho.
 Those who give it seem to be confident people with sorted out lives and generally up-beat about the whole process – but what about the rest of us?
 For many, dating as a divorced Christian is like jumping into a swimming pool at night – with no idea whether it’s the deep or shallow end we are leaping into.
 Perhaps we will sink without trace?
 Maybe we will land, all too soon, with a spine-jarring jolt?
 The truth is that dating as a divorced Christian at any age can be scary, and dating after divorce is in a league of its own.

 Looking for a new YOU?

 Most of us, once we have struggled through a marriage break-up, take a hard look at ourselves in the mirror and make some decisions.
 Getting fit, losing weight, buying new clothes and getting a new hair-style are all symbols of how different we want the future to be.
 Six months later, we look in the mirror again and feel ready for new friendships… and who knows, maybe more?